bbossankimster/bbossankimster/README.md

 - Developer Tools: GitHub, VSCode

 IT and Network Engineer Skills:
-- Hands-on experience with routers, switches, firewalls (Cisco/Juniper)
+- Hands-on experience with routers, switches, firewalls (Cisco/Juniper/Mikrotik)
 - Strong knowledge in Network Protocols: IP, BGP, OSPF, Multicast, GRE
 - Troubleshooting and monitoring IT infrastructure by using: iperf, wireshark, tcpdump, Zabbix, Cacti
-- Build virtual Linux servers (VmWare, Proxmox, Xen)
-- Build and manage Linux/Windows servers and components (storage, databases)
 <!---
 bbossankimster/bbossankimster is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.